Procurement Heads has been retained by Turner and Townsend to help them recruit a variety of procurement roles.

 It is a very exciting time as we move forward and release from the current pandemic.

-If you are interested get in touch with James or myself and we will have a discussion.
+If you are interested get in touch with James, myself or any of the Procurement Heads team and we will have a discussion.